linux-riscv/linux-riscv/Documentation/arch/riscv/hwprobe.rst

        manual starting from commit 95cf1f9 ("Add changes requested by Ved during signoff")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVE32X`: The Vector sub-extension Zve32x is
+    supported, as defined by version 1.0 of the RISC-V Vector extension manual.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVE32F`: The Vector sub-extension Zve32f is
+    supported, as defined by version 1.0 of the RISC-V Vector extension manual.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVE64X`: The Vector sub-extension Zve64x is
+    supported, as defined by version 1.0 of the RISC-V Vector extension manual.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVE64F`: The Vector sub-extension Zve64f is
+    supported, as defined by version 1.0 of the RISC-V Vector extension manual.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVE64D`: The Vector sub-extension Zve64d is
+    supported, as defined by version 1.0 of the RISC-V Vector extension manual.

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.